LightBitsLabs/los-csi/docs/src/workload_deployment/helm/statefulset_workload_helm.md

 ### Verify StatefulSet Workload

-Verify following conditions are met:
+Verify that the following conditions are met:

 - `PV` and `PVC` is `Bound`
 - `POD`s status is `Running`